Daargajedan/6i.menus/README.md

 }
 ```

+# Done
+- X The example menu items are a bit hard to click on.
+Make the lines a bit higher so its easier to select a demo
+- X Clean up the widget: row.js line 10/11? same data variable in button.js and some comments and a $ at the end

 # Built With

 * [Axway Appcelerator Titanium](https://www.appcelerator.com/) - Mobile Development Platform
 * [Atom](https://atom.io/) - A hackable text editor for the 21st Century
 * Knowledge :)

+____

+# Thanks to

+- Michael Gangolf | for checking the repo and testing on Android.

 ____